-When and how should I follow-up on claims possibly held for processing by the Alliance?
+• When and how should I follow-up on claims possibly held for processing by the Alliance?

 Please consider the date the claim was mailed in estimating if follow-up or a request to re-bill is appropriate.
 Claims are processed based on the date of their receipt at our office.
 For most practices, the appropriate timeframe for follow-up would be 45 calendar days after the claim was originally mailed.
-We suggest that providers use the electronic tracking of claims available through our Provider Portal Services or call the Claims Customer Service Representative line Monday - Friday, 8:30 AM - 4:30 PM at 800-700-3874 ext.
+We suggest that providers use the electronic tracking of claims available through our Provider Portal Services or call a Claims Customer Service Representative Monday-Friday, 8:30 a.m.-4:30 p.m. at 800-700-3874, ext.
 5503, choose Option 1.